 I did believe in veganism as the most environmentally conscious choice.

-Of course it took less environmental degradation to produce fruits and vegetables.
+Of course it took less environmental degradation to produce fruits and vegetables!
 It's a no-brainer!
 Livestock ate grains that humans could be eating instead, particularly the poor ones.
-Nature was being destroyed to keep these livestock alive, their waste and emissions destroying rivers and streams, polluting the air we breathed.
+Nature was being destroyed to keep this livestock alive, their waste and emissions destroying rivers and streams, polluting the air we breathed.

 Croatian Peasant Village Life & Cognitive Dissonance